 This last point is a big one for us at Sourceful.
 We make it our business to care what our suppliers’ and partners’ employees are paid, how they work and how they’re employed.
 We assess each organisation against their local laws and the Ethical Trading Initiative’s base code, and we ‘walk’ the supply chain by visiting each site across it.

 This final pillar is often confused.
 It’s not simply a business’ financial returns: it’s the contributions it makes to its economic community.
 Does it create meaningful employment?
 Does it foster valuable innovation?
 Does it pay its fair share of tax?
 The central element here is about maintaining economic stability.

 But of course, none of the above will matter if a business isn’t viable.
 This will always remain important, but it is a means to an end, rather than an end in itself.
-Luckily for sustainable companies, studies have found that consumers want to buy from brands that create social and environmental value, so what’s good for the world can also be what’s good for business.
+Luckily for sustainable companies, studies have found that consumers want to buy from brands that create social and environmental value, so what’s good for the world can also be what’s good for your business.

 Embedding the Triple Bottom Line: Scope is Key